Sarhan41/Store/README.md

 # Customizable Frontend Store

-Welcome to our customizable frontend store!
+Welcome to my customizable frontend store!
 This repository houses the code for a frontend store that is fully customizable from a backend CMS (Content Management System).

 ## Live Demo

-You can experience our frontend store live by visiting the following link: [Frontend Store Live Demo](https://store-cms-dashboard.vercel.app)
+You can experience my frontend store live by visiting the following link: [Frontend Store Live Demo](https://store-cms-dashboard.vercel.app)

-Feel free to explore the store and provide us with your valuable feedback!
+Feel free to explore the store and provide me with your valuable feedback!

 ## Screenshots

-Here are some screenshots of our customizable frontend store:
+Here are some screenshots of my customizable frontend store:

 ![Screenshot 1](/screenshots/Store_1.png)
 ![Screenshot 2](/screenshots/Store_2.png)